SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Here are just a few of their upcoming performances.

-If you want to see a current, classic, or movie that you can sing-along (yes, I really mean sing-along) to, then the best place in Eureka Valley in San Francisco is without a doubt the Castro Theater.
+If you want to see a current, classic, or sing-along (yes, I really mean sing-along) movie, then the best place in Eureka Valley in San Francisco is without a doubt the Castro Theatre.

-This theater is worth visiting even if you don't want to see a movie since it was built in 1922 and is a true movie palace in every way.
+This theater is worth visiting even if you're not in the mood for a movie, since it was built in 1922 and is a true film palace in every way.

 The Rainbow Honor Walk is unlike any sidewalk you'll see around the world.
 This walk, and the plaques that you'll find on it, is dedicated to the heroes of the LGBTQ movement who have helped change the world's view of humanity and how everyone should be treated with respect.

-Some of the people that are memorialized here include the writer James Baldwin, the artist Frida Kahlo, and the British mathematician Alan Turing.
+Some of the people who are memorialized here include the writer James Baldwin, the artist Frida Kahlo, and the British mathematician Alan Turing.

-Another place to catch spectacular views all around San Francisco and the SF Bay is at the top of Kite Hill.
-This mini-park is about a half-mile from the heart of the Castro and Eureka Valley in San Francisco, but it's a heart-pumping walk to the top.
+Another place to catch spectacular views of San Francisco and the SF Bay is at the top of Kite Hill.
+This mini-park is about a half-mile from the heart of the Castro and Eureka Valley in San Francisco, and it's a heart-pumping walk to the top.

-It's only a couple of blocks long and wide but is bare at the top.
-This allows you to get unobstructed views all around.
+It's only a couple of blocks long and by a couple of blocks wide, but because it is bare at the top, you get unobstructed views all around.

 You will need some cardboard to slide down them, but you can often find some at the park.
 Others often share theirs too as everyone loves the thrill of going down or watching others go down the slides.

 The second highest point in San Francisco (with only Mr. Davidson being taller) at 922 feet will give you incredible views of the whole Bay Area.
-Twin Peaks are two small peaks side-by-side in a 30+-acre park.
+Twin Peaks are two small peaks that sit side-by-side in a 30-acre park.
 The top is also bare, so you get unobstructed views all around.

-The easiest way to get there is to drive, but parking is usually difficult since there are only a few spots.
+The easiest way to get here is to drive, but parking is usually difficult since there are only a few spots.

 I love to take the bus and then climb to the top.
 Visit my Twin Peaks page for more tips on visiting this popular attraction.

-In case you don't know the meaning, GLBT means Gay, Lesbian, Bi-Sexual, and Transgender and this is a museum dedicated to showing the importance of GLBT community, their history, their struggles, and their ability to overcome adversity.
+In case you don't know the meaning, GLBT means Gay, Lesbian, Bisexual, and Transgender.
+This is a museum dedicated to showing the importance of GLBT community, their history, their struggles, and their ability to overcome adversity.

 The museum houses three main gallery spaces which hold rotating exhibitions throughout the year.